Rigo-codes/WebDevEssentialsNotes/DAY6/aisd-wde-5-building-with-css-grid/README.md

 - [ x] Resize the browser window to see how the grid adapts to different screen sizes.
 - [ ] Copy and paste the HTML boxes a few more times to see the grid expand and wrap into the next line.
-- [ ] Resize the window to see the grid automatically resize.
+- [ x] Resize the window to see the grid automatically resize.
 This step is crucial for testing the responsiveness of your grid layout.

 ## 8. **Commit and Push to Github**
-- [ ] Commit and push your work to Github.
+- [ x] Commit and push your work to Github.

 # Conclusion 📄